 I’ve been making this cake for years and it has become a signature Café recipe.
 It’s been touted to cure just about any ailment that’s known to man! (at least that’s what my friends say when they’re vying for me to make one for them, hehe!)
 I love to take it to potlucks, to new moms and to friends who just need a sweet touch of love.
 It doesn’t take long to throw together and the caramel frosting, along with being incredibly delicious, can be drizzled on in any pattern that strikes your fancy!
 Try it for yourself.
 Expect rave reviews.
 Just know this……….. once you taste it, you might not ever be the same again!

 P.S.
-This is an amazingly simple way to make pound cake compared to the traditional way which involves creaming the sugar and the butter, then adding the dry ingredients alternatively with the wet.
-It comes out perfect every time – you can read more about it here.
+This is an amazingly simple method from Southern Living to make pound cake compared to the traditional way which involves creaming the sugar and the butter, then adding the dry ingredalternately with the wet.

 Poppy Seed Pound Cake